F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

 - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`

-3. Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover.
+3. Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover Extension.

 4. Provide authorization (basic auth) to the BIG-IP system: